hongyanca/OC-VisionG/README.md

             </data>
     ```

-  - Use Hackintool to verify that `bluetoothExternalDongleFailed` is <00>
+  - Use Hackintool to verify that `bluetoothExternalDongleFailed` is <00>.
+If the value is not <00>, delete `bluetoothExternalDongleFailed` and `bluetoothInternalControllerInfo` entries and reboot.
     ![hackintool-verify-bt](./README.assets/hackintool-verify-bt.jpeg)

 - OTA: Add `revpatch=sbvmm` to `boot-args`  to force VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 or newer.